REG 11.60.01 - Late Night Parties in the Talley Student Center

-2.3.3 Have an organizational advisor (documented through registration in the Student Organization Resource Center or Department of Greek Life) present at the event until at least midnight.
+2.3.3 Have an organizational advisor (documented through registration in the Student Involvement or Department of Greek Life) present at the event until at least midnight.

 2.4 Have a university advisor who is a North Carolina State University employee, preferably in Academic and Student Affairs (DASA), who has been trained in the Late Night Party Procedures and who has experience managing such events, present at the event for its entirety.
 If an Academic and Student Affairs (DASA) advisor is unable to attend, the student group is responsible for finding another eligible North Carolina State University employee to work the party.